On this page:

 The benefits are even greater if you’ve got solar panels on the roof – you can charge your car with cheap, renewable energy.
 With some of the most popular models of ZEVs, a full charge will give you 450km of range.
 For most people, that can last up to 10 days.

-Right now, you can get a $3,000 subsidy when buying one of the models that fall under the $68,740 subsidy cap.
-This adds to the estimated yearly savings of $1,600 for fuel, maintenance, and registration.
-It means you can expect to save over $10,000 in the first 5 years of owning your new car.
+The number of ZEV passenger models available for purchase in Australia has increased greatly in recent years.
+With the estimated yearly savings of $2,000 for fuel, maintenance, and registration, you can expect to save around $10,000 in the first 5 years of owning your new car.

 As the name indicates, ZEVs have zero exhaust emissions, making them better for the environment and our health than fossil-fuelled ICEVs.
 Research shows that even if a ZEV is charged by our grid electricity (including coal-fired sources), it will still improve overall net emissions.
 This is due to their energy efficiency and ability to recharge when braking.